 – Electrical wiring methods: The standard covers the grounding of electrical equipment, wiring, and insulation.
 It includes temporary wiring and splicing.

 – Electrical system design: This one covers the general safety requirements for designing electrical systems.

 – Guarding floor and wall openings and holes: Properly protecting workers from hazards from floor and wall openings and holes is what this standard addresses.

 – Exits: This standard addresses the importance of establishing exits for workers in the case of an emergency.

 – Respiratory protection: The respiratory protection standard addresses the establishment or maintenance of respiratory protection problems.
+This is a critical safety aspect in regards to OSHA guidelines for warehouses.
 It lists the requirements for program administration, worksite precautions, respirator product selection, worker training, and testing for respiratory hazards.

 – Lockout/Tagout: This standard outlines the minimum performance requirements for the control of hazardous energy during servicing and maintenance of machines and equipment.